FOR HOSPITALS, CLINICS & HEALTHCARE LEADERS

 Target median time from patient dialing in to speaking with Sam, compared with being placed on hold or waiting for a nurse to call back.

 These figures are pilot planning targets, not guarantees.
-Exact results depend on call volume, current triage process, staffing model, and how your organization chooses to deploy Sam.
+Exact results depend on call volume, current triage process, staffing model, and deployment scope.

 Nurse Sam behaves like a cautious RN on the phone — never a replacement.
 You stay in control of protocols, escalation rules, and how Sam integrates with your clinical workflow.